 Of course last year even the “respected” economists got their predictions wrong.

 And that’s because most economists are generalists and don’t really understand how property works.
 Now I understand how that could sound like an arrogant statement – but just look at their track record and you’ll see that it’s true.

-That’s because understanding property markets is part art and part science.
+That’s because understanding property markets are part art and part science.

-While the economist make have an understanding of the science part – the data that’s not enough on its own.
+While the economist makes have an understanding of the science part – the data that’s not enough on its own.

 Someone looking at data can make it say almost anything they want; the trick is knowing how to take that information and use it in conjunction with some practical experience in order to accurately make an investment decision.